EzekielWachira/Quizzo/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A Money Transfer UI designed fully with Jetpack Compose.
+A Quiz Game UI designed fully with Jetpack Compose.

 UI inspiration by <a href="https://www.figma.com/community/file/1218459870970248677">Sobakhul Munir Siroj</a>